alinnman/celestial-navigation/maths/sphere-proof.md

 The proofs given here were drafted quite recently (september 2025) and there may be both logical and mathematical errors.
-If you find anything then please feel free to add a PR (Pull Request) vs this document.
+If you find anything then please feel free to add a PR (Pull Request) vs these documents.

 If you find the proofs fundamentally **incorrect**, maybe indicating a proposed Flat Earth or similar then I advise you to